 2. Camps Bay – where to stay in Cape Town for families

 Palm trees and mountain views from the beach?
 Count me in!
 Located south-west from the city center, just a 10-minute drive away, the Camps Bay area in Cape Town has amazing sea views and a great family-friendly beach with different activities making it one of the best places to stay in the South African capital if you’re traveling with kids.

 The scenery at Camps Bay beach is so charming that you’ll want to spend more than one day here!
 With the beautiful white sand and sparkly water, nothing will beat catching the sunset over the ocean.
 You can organize a fun day with the family here, there are lockers and toilets so you don’t have to worry about bringing the little ones.

 I do recommend taking a camera so you can get that perfect picture of the Lion’s Head mountain here!
-The stunning views of this place bring photographers from all around the world, it’s quite a famous place so you should definitely book your hotels in Cape Town’s Camps Bay area pretty fast as they do sell out!
+The stunning views of this place bring photographers from all around the world.
+It’s quite a famous place to take photos of Cape Town so you should definitely book your hotels in the Camps Bay area pretty fast as they do sell out!